Invoices are like the bread and butter of the business world.

 If you’re looking for a new invoice template to spice up your list of workday tasks, keep your eyes peeled for the following trends.

-Experts predict that by the end of the year, electronic invoices will be mandatory.
+With the help of software such as an NDIS invoicing system, experts predict that by the end of the year, electronic invoices will be mandatory.
 Don’t make the mistake of thinking that all digital invoices are electronic.

 The difference is crucial.